Frankfurt Travel Guide

-The enormous Frankfurt International Airport serves 53 million passengers per year and is one of Europe's busiest airports.
-It is situated eight miles (13km) south west of the city centre.
+The enormous Frankfurt International Airport serves more than 50 million passengers annually and is one of Europe's busiest airports.
+It is situated eight miles (13km) southwest of the city centre.
 Alternatively, there is a small commercial airport, Frankfurt Hahn Airport, located 75 miles (120km) from the city, which is convenient for those travelling to Mainz, Heidelburg or Koblenz (although there is easy public transport into Frankfurt).
 Get more information on Airports in Frankfurt.

 Did you know?

 -Frankfurt is said to spend more money on the arts than any other city in Europe.

 -About one in every four inhabitants of the city is a foreigner.

 -Frankfurt is celebrated as the jazz capital of Europe.

 Become our Frankfurt Travel Expert